beloglazov/couchdb-scala/README.md

 Here, we are specifying a mapping from the class name `Person` to a document kind as a string.
 The `TypeMapping` factory maps classes to their canonical names to preserve uniqueness.
-Whenever a document is submitted to the database, the `kind` field gets automatically populated based on the specified mapping.
+Whenever a document is submitted to the database, the `kind` field is automatically populated based on the specified mapping.
 If the type mapping is not specified (as we did above by using `TypeMapping.empty`), the `kind` field is ignored.
 We can now provide the newly defined `TypeMapping` to create a fully specified database context: